 We’ll streamline your use of these chart markers in this session.

-We want you to know everything there is to know about each tool so you can figure out which ones work for you and which ones don’t.
+We want you to know everything.
+You need to know about tools that can figure out which ones work for you and which ones don’t.

 Let’s start with the fundamentals.
 We should know the difference and benefits of Leading vs lagging indicators.